-Before we learnt to drink beer on the banks of the mighty Tugela, we drank oros and water while observing our elders drinking beer on those rocks on the same bend in the river.
-Here’s an old 8mm movie taken back in the early 1960’s – before we followed suit in the seventies.
+Before we learnt to drink beer on the banks of the mighty Tugela, we drank oros and water while observing our elders drinking beer on those same rocks on the same bend in the river that gives the farm its name.
+Here’s an 8mm ‘cine’ movie taken back in the early 1960’s – before we followed suit in the seventies.

 After Sarclet dam was built he NEEDED a boat and he found one for sale in Howick.
 Good price, so we set off to fetch it.
-It was rather small (read: very) and its 30-horse Johnson looked like Noah would have only used it as backup, but it was cheap.
+It was rather small – for which read: very; and its 30-horse Johnson looked like Noah would have only used it as backup.
+But it was cheap.

-We set off towing back to the big HY at a rate of knots, Tabbo behind the wheel of his red Datsun-Lamborghini with the round lights at the back.
+We set off towing back to the big HY, city of sin and laughter, at a rate of knots, Tabbo behind the wheel of his red Datsun-Lamborghini with the round lights at the back.

 And we plucked and yanked and plukked and then we took turns to pluck and pull and huff.
 Then we pulled and puffed.
 Then we took the motor apart and cleaned the spark plugs and put stuff in the carb and did all the things okes do who know a bit and then we re-assembled it and rukked.
 And still fokol.
 Two okes were in the boat and two in the water standing on each side of the motor holding the boat and taking turns plucking.